 But skunks really don't like to spray.
 It takes them a while to regenerate the liquid after they spray, which leaves them temporarily vulnerable.
 They also seem not to like the smell very much (or possibly the liquid irritates them) because they try to remove the liquid from themselves after they spray.
 Finally, skunks are pretty peaceful animals by nature.
 They don't go around looking for trouble.

 In fact, a mature skunk will seldom spray unless it thinks its life is in danger.
 (Younger skunks may be a bit quicker on the trigger.)
 Before they spray, skunks usually give warnings that may include arching their backs, stamping their feet, and sometimes growling or hissing.
 In almost all cases, it's only if you ignore those warnings that a skunk will spray you.

-All the above being said, most of the time there's really no reason to bother trapping and removing skunks.
+Most of the time there's really no reason to bother trapping and removing skunks.
 They usually do no harm, and they actually do some good by eating destructive insects, grubs, and small rodents.
-So if you have a few skunks walking across your yard or garden at night, our advice is to consider just leaving them be.
+So unless they appear ill or are creating a nuisance, our advice is to consider just leaving them be.

 Muskrats are semi-aquatic rodents that are somewhat bigger and stockier than a Norway rat, and have a distinctive, knife-shaped tail.
 They live along streams, ponds, and other bodies of water and build "lodges" out of mud, twigs, and grass.
 They're excellent swimmers and use their tails as rudders while swimming.

 Most of the time, muskrats are harmless and can be left alone.
 Although some people are afraid of them, they're not aggressive animals.
 They can cause problems, however, when their lodges impede the flow of water in a stream or through a drainage ditch or culvert.
 This can cause localized flooding at and upstream of the blockage.